RA-Baldock/ColourDetectorApp/README.md

 Figure 2 - Classification report of model accuracy.

 **Future Considerations**
+The current iteration works by launching the Kivy application through a Python IDE.
 Further work is required to develop this application and to enable it to work a smartphone.
 The application is designed in Kivy and should allow the packaging of the application for distribution.

 **References**